 Our culture places immense pressure on women to carry more than they should, often at the expense of their own needs.

-My clinical focus centers on the psychological wellbeing of all women, as they navigate the complex demands of modern life.
-I specialize in helping women manage anxiety, burnout, identity shifts, and the emotional transitions that accompany different seasons of adulthood.
-Grounded in psychodynamic understanding and supported by evidence-based interventions, my approach honors both the inner experience and the external pressures shaping women’s lives today.
+My work is centered on supporting women as they navigate the emotional and relational demands of modern life.
+I specialize in helping women work through anxiety, burnout, identity shifts, and the emotional transitions that often accompany different seasons of adulthood.

 Grief?